 Yangon has a rather lively industry though it is for the most part hidden from plain view.
 It’s nothing compared to some other cities around the world or even smaller ones like Pattaya but it certainly isn’t devoid of activity.
 Although there were once strict rules in place against nightclubs they were repealed years ago allowing many places to spring up around the city.
 The sale of sex is still prohibited by law but it continues to go on as it does in every other part of the world.

 Powerlight could be placed in this category though it differs in some ways.
 It is located near Kandawgyi Lake and serves as a restaurant which means they are often “regular” women and even families there watching the various shows on stage.
 Guys still buy garlands for gals who get down on stage and extra curricular activities are still arranged.
-There are many pictures and even some videos of the shows at these clubs over at this Myanmar Nightlife blog.
+There are many pictures and even some videos of the shows online.

 Massage parlors do exist though they are few and far between.
 Even more rare are massage parlors where special services are offered on a regular basis as a matter of course.
 All around the world there are individual masseuses who are willing to offer happy endings without the knowledge of their bosses in order to earn larger tips though this is too fickle to report on in any meaningful way.
 There are rumors that the $30 oil massages given at the spa on the third floor of the Hotel Shwe Gone Daing often end happy but obviously that’s not an official service.

 There are some good legitimate massages available like those at the five star Park Royal hotel though they are pricey at 40 US dollars per hour.
 Customers are given paper undergarments to wear during their rubdowns which tend to last the enter allotted time.